 Attigo Academy Trust is made up of a collaboration of professionals and experts who set, deliver and are accountable for, the vision and strategy.

-In addition, each academy also has a Local Academy Advisory Board (LAAB) who play a crucial role in helping their academies and pupils thrive.
+In addition, each academy also has a Local Governing Board (LGB) who play a crucial role in helping their academies and pupils thrive.